-Coupled ocean-ice models form an important subgroup in the climate system.
+Coupled ocean-ice models form an important sub-group in the climate system.
 They are often developed together prior to coupling to other components such as the land and atmosphere.
 From the perspective of a global climate modeller, the absence of an atmosphere and land component allows for a more focused assessment of the successes and limitations of the ocean-ice components.
 From the perspective of a global ocean modeller, introducing a sea ice model provides a physically based interactive method to determine high latitude ocean-ice fluxes, rather than the ad hoc approaches needed in global ocean-only models.
 Ocean-ice models also admit more dynamical degrees of freedom than possible in ocean-only simulations.
-In turn, running ocean-ice models is much more complex than oceanonly simulations, as they place a greater need on the accuracy required from surface boundary forcing, especially due to the ice-albedo feedback, whereby higher albedos arising from too much snow and ice reduces solar heating, thus further increasing the albedo.
+In turn, running ocean-ice models is much more complex than ocean-only simulations, as they place a greater need on the accuracy required from surface boundary forcing, especially due to the ice-albedo feedback, whereby larger regions of high albedos associated with snow and sea ice act to reduce solar heating, thus further increasing the earth's albedo and causing more snow and sea ice to form.

 The incremental methodology of climate model development is largely pragmatic.
 Namely, the fully coupled system is far more complicated, computationally expensive, and the ocean and sea ice components reflect errors in the modelled atmosphere.
-Thus, a component-wise method of development is essential, especially at the early stages.
 Additionally, for many research groups, ocean-ice models represent the final stage in the development of a tool of use for addressing certain scientific questions.
-For example, ocean-ice models form the basis for many refined resolution simulations in the high latitudes due to their reduced cost and complexity, with the regional Arctic Ocean Model Intercomparison Project (AOMIP) providing one example with significant scientific impact (Proshutinsky et al., 2001; Holloway et al., 2007).
+For example, ocean-ice models form the basis for many simulations in the high latitudes, with the regional Arctic Ocean Model Intercomparison Project (AOMIP) providing one example with significant scientific impact (Proshutinsky et al., 2001; Holloway et al., 2007).
 In general, it is hoped that research and development efforts focused on ocean-ice simulations successfully assist in understanding the behaviour of the more complete climate system.

 Although many useful insights can be garnered from studies with ocean-ice models, it is critical to understand their limitations.
-Namely, it often remains difficult to ensure that results from the oceanice subsystem carry over to the full climate system, where climate model behaviour, such as sensitivities to perturbations, can prove distinct from ocean-ice models.
-An example is provided in Section 16.1.
+Namely, it often remains difficult to ensure that results from the ocean-ice subsystem carry over to the full climate system, where climate model behaviour, such as sensitivities to perturbations, can prove distinct from ocean-ice models (an example is provided in Section 16.1).
 Quite often, problems with ocean-ice models stem from unrealistic aspects of surface forcing from a non-interactive atmosphere (Section 3).
 Nonetheless, even with their limitations, ocean-ice models remain a valuable climate science tool, and so can be used for fruitful scientific research and model development purposes.
 We summarise here a few uses that motivate us to propose a standard practice for running these models.